 There is increasing scientific evidence that shows that empathy-based dialogues are the way to go if you want to have a chance to change adults’ minds.
 According to this research, the best way to foster “debiasing” is to first listen empathetically to skeptics so they feel heard, and after that, raise experiences and facts that invite them to a broader and more nuanced perspective.

-- Have ever been times when you someone listened to you empathetically (not necessarily about race) and this experience helped expand your view of a situation?
+Have there ever been times when someone listened to you empathetically (not necessarily about race) and this experience helped expand your view of a situation?

-- Have been times when you listened to someone closely and empathetically (not necessarily about race) and this experience helped someone else expand their view of a situation?
+Have there been times when you listened to someone closely and empathetically (not necessarily about race) and this experience helped someone else expand their view of a situation?

 If anti-racism allies are going to change any minds, empathetic listening will likely be important.